Home » Study » Academic Regulations »

 15. MODERATION

-All course outlines will be internally moderated by the Academic Committee prior to each course delivery.
-Course outlines must be submitted to the Academic Committee for moderation (approval) prior to the semester start, and prior to those Course Outlines being made available to learners.
-The academic Director will liaise with teaching team members if any issue are identified at academic committee.
-The academic committee will look at the overall course design, learning outcomes, assessment tasks and weightings and broad course content.
+All course outlines will be internally moderated as per the Moderation Schedule.
+The Acedemic Director will oversee the external moderation schedule and communicate with teaching team members accordingly.
+Selected course outlines must undergo internal moderation prior to the semester start (as per schedule), and prior to those Course Outlines being made available to learners.
+The Academic Director will liaise with teaching team members if any issues are identified from internal moderation.
+Oversight of moderation of all course outlines will be mantained by the Academic Committee.
+The Academic Committee will monitor the overall consistency of course structure, learning outcomes, assessment tasks and weightings.

-All Carey courses will be subject to external moderation at least once every three years for annually taught courses, and at least once every four years for bi-annually taught courses.
-Courses will also be externally moderated when there is a new teaching team member facilitating the course.
+All Carey courses will be subject to post-assessment external moderation at least once every three years for annually taught courses, and at least once every four years for bi-annually taught courses (as per the Moderation Schedule).
+Courses will typically also be externally moderated when there is a new teaching team member facilitating the course.
 The Academic Director will oversee the external moderation schedule and communicate with teaching team members accordingly.
 The external moderation will be conducted by an academic from another institution who has expertise and knowledge in the subject area.
 Copies of the Course Outline and samples of student work (covering low, mid and high grade range) will be submitted for moderation.
 Moderation reports will be received by the Academic Director and discussed with the staff members concerned.
 Any changes to the course that result from the external moderation report will be captured and tabled at Academic Committee for approval.

 16. EVALUATION OF COURSES BY STUDENTS